Timings : 11:00 AM - 3:00 PM

 Other Foreign Nationals: NPR 500

-Located to the east of the famed Kaiser Mahal near Thamel, the Narayanhiti Palace Museum is a former royal palace which was home to the monarchs of the country.
+Located to the east of the famed Kaiser Mahal near Thamel, the Narayanhiti Palace Museum is a former royal palace which was home to the monarchs of Nepal.
 It is historically important because of the 'Royal Family Assasination' of 2001.
 The stunning museum showcases the old furniture, art pieces, ornaments of the royal family and lavish lifestyle once adorning the durbar (halls) of the exquisite palace.

 The name Narayanhiti is a blend of two words: 'Narayan' signifies the Hindu god 'Lord Vishnu', and 'Hiti' translates to 'water spout'.
 The name is particularly significant because of the temple of Lord Vishnu which is situated right opposite to the palace complex.
 Moreover, a water spout does adorn the eastern side of the main entrance, thus adding further significance to it.
 The Narayanhiti Palace has witnessed some major historical incidents through all these years.